bluesnap/bluesnap-android-int/README.md

     sdkRequest.setCustomTitle("custom text");

-If you would like to collect shipping information, call the `setShippingRequired` method in the `PaymentRequest`:
+If you would like to collect shipping information, call the `setShippingRequired` method in the `SdkRequest`:

     sdkRequest.setShippingRequired(true);

-If you would like to collect shipping information, call the `setBillingRequired` method in the `PaymentRequest`:
+If you would like to collect shipping information, call the `setBillingRequired` method in the `SdkRequest`:

     sdkRequest.setBillingRequired(true);

-If you would like to collect shipping information, call the `setEmailRequired` method in the `PaymentRequest`:
+If you would like to collect shipping information, call the `setEmailRequired` method in the `SdkRequest`:

     sdkRequest.setEmailRequired(true);

 ### Launch BluesnapCheckoutActivity
-To start the activity, create an Android Intent and pass the `PaymentRequest` as an Intent Extra.
+To start the activity, create an Android Intent and pass the `SdkRequest` as an Intent Extra.

     Intent intent = new Intent(getApplicationContext(), BluesnapCheckoutActivity.class);
     intent.putExtra(BluesnapCheckoutActivity.EXTRA_PAYMENT_REQUEST, sdkRequest);
     startActivityForResult(intent);

-This will launch the activity, display the checkout form with the details you provided in the `PaymentRequest`, and handle the interaction with the shopper.
+This will launch the activity, display the checkout form with the details you provided in the `SdkRequest`, and handle the interaction with the shopper.

 As part of the checkout process, the shopper's card details will be transmitted securely to BlueSnap's servers.
 You will not need to store the card number in your application.

-When the shopper completes checkout, you'll get an Android Activity Result with a `PaymentResult` object.
+When the shopper completes checkout, you'll get an Android Activity Result with a `SdkResult` object.

-## Get the PaymentResult
+## Get the SdkResult
-A `PaymentResult` instance provides the transaction information.
+A `SdkResult` instance provides the transaction information.
 For credit card transactions, this includes the last 4 digits of the card, the card type, and the shopper name.
 For PayPal transactions, it includes the PayPal transaction ID.

-The `PaymentResult` is passed back to your activity as an activityResult Extra.
+The `SdkResult` is passed back to your activity as an activityResult Extra.
 To get an activity result from `BluesnapCheckoutActivity`, you need to implement [onActivityResult](https://developer.android.com/training/basics/intents/result.html) ();

         @Override